wazo-platform/wazo-doc/source/high_availability/berofos.rst

    #login = <user>:<password>

 It is advised to configure your berofos with a static IP address.
+You first need to put your berofos into *flash mode* :

+- press and hold the black button next to the power button,
+- power on your berofos,
-You first need to put your berofos into *flash* mode.
-You do this by pressing and holding the black button next to the power button while you power on your berofos.
-The red LEDs of port D should then blink.
+- release the black button when the red LEDs of port D start blinking.

 Then, you can issue the following command, by first replacing the network configuration with your one::